RudrakshChugh/CAMPUS-MATE/features.md

-# 📘 HostelHub+: The Smart College Companion
+# 📘 CampusMate : The Smart College Companion
 ### An AI-Integrated Productivity & Community Platform for College Students

 ---

 ## 🔍 Solution Overview
-HostelHub+ is a centralized platform tailored for college students, helping them stay organized, productive, and connected through AI, automation, and community.
+CampusMate is a centralized platform tailored for college students, helping them stay organized, productive, and connected through AI, automation, and community.

 ---